P.O. Box 351

 A Balancing Act...

 As you may have seen on the news, HART is facing an incredible overpopulation situation.
-There are currently more than 100 kittens in foster care and 130 cats residing at the shelter, with more expected to come in during the next several weeks.
+There are currently more than 100 kittens in foster care and 130 cats residing at the shelter.
 As a no-kill shelter with limited space, we must carefully balance how many cats we can accept while at the same time providing the best environment for the cats that are already in our care.
 Please consider making a financial donation to support the care we provide to these homeless cats and kittens.
-Donations may be mailed to HART P.O.
+Donations may be made securely online using the Donate button at the top of this page (or on our Support HART page), or mailed to HART P.O.
 Box 351 Cumberland, ME 04021.

 Ways YOU Can Help HART!